Thank you for joining MAKEart Studios for our watercolor workshop!

 When you’re ready to make the leap to professional grade paper, my favorite is this Arches Cotton Paper

-If you're just practicing, a student-grade pad is great.
-If you're making finished pieces or gifts, upgrading to 100% cotton paper is worth it!I recommend starting on cold press 140# pound watercolor paper, my absolute favorite beginner watercolor paper is
+If you're just practicing, or making tags and cards - a student-grade pad is great.
+If you're making finished paintings that you are planning on selling, upgrading to 100% cotton paper is worth it!

 MAKEart Studios Watercolor Palette